 For example, today, when the average Christian thinks about evangelism or learning evangelism they think about a program or course like EE, Alpha groups or Ray Comforts Way of the Master.
 Then, once trained, the individual moves into evangelistic events like OJT, street witnessing, or other one-time events (i.e., Harvest crusade).
 This is a very different view of evangelism than has been historically understood; which consisted of sharing the gospel within the context of the current relationships that fill individuals lives at that moment.
-In other words it was an organic way of looking around ones life for those people who don't know Christ, and then conforming ones lifestyle in a way that puts the gospel front and center in all of ones interactions.
-For example, going to the same Starbucks regularly to get to know the baristas who work there or going to the gym at the same time to build relationships with the people who are there-seeing all these natural relationships as the field "ripe unto harvest" that you would evangelize in word and deed.
+In other words, it was an organic way of looking around ones life for those people who don't know Christ, and then conforming one's lifestyle in a way that puts the gospel front and center in all of ones interactions.
+For example, going to the same Starbucks regularly to get to know the baristas who work there or going to the same Subway to build a relationship with the person behind the counter, or going to the gym at the same time to build relationships with the people who are there-seeing all these natural relationships as the field "ripe unto harvest" that you would evangelize in word and deed.